Facebook Email Me Bloglovin TPT Shop Pinterest Image Map

 Divide the class into 4 teams and have students form 4 lines outside.
 Divide a set of multiplication fact flashcards into sets of 4 and place them ahead so that students will run and pick one up.
 At your signal, the first student on each team runs, grabs a flash card, and brings it back to the next student in line to answer.
 When the correct answer is given, that student runs to the stack of flashcards, grabs one, and runs back to their team line.
 The teacher should supervise the lines to make sure the problems are being answered correctly.
 When an entire team finishes, that group sits down silently.
 The team that finishes and sits first wins!

-Students will gain a better understanding of math concepts and be better prepared for next year.
+Students will better understand math concepts and be better prepared for next year.
 Get ready for some math-filled fun!

 Check out some more math games that your class will love to play!